ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 145 BPM, 3:29 | 5.50★, 7.60★\
 *description written by [K a y o k o](https://osu.ppy.sh/users/17664300)*

 osu!taiko players should be familiar with the name [Lefty3](https://osu.ppy.sh/users/4719175).
-Not only are they one of the most accurate players in this game, but they are also known for their amazing, high-skillcap maps, most notably [DONBRA COBRA](https://osu.ppy.sh/beatmapsets/1748794#taiko/3577196) and [Various Artists](https://osu.ppy.sh/beatmapsets/1869517#taiko/3846449)which have already earned their spots in the Loved category.
+Not only are they one of the most accurate players in this game, but they are also known for their amazing, high-skillcap maps, most notably [DONBRA COBRA](https://osu.ppy.sh/beatmapsets/1748794#taiko/3577196) and [Various Artists](https://osu.ppy.sh/beatmapsets/1869517#taiko/3846449) which have already earned their spots in the Loved category.

 [Umicha - Odo Robo](https://osu.ppy.sh/beatmapsets/2041521#taiko) is a cute song about three robot sisters dancing like there's no tomorrow, and the gameplay perfectly reflects that chill, dance-y vibe!
-While the \[Oni\] difficulty is a great representation of the song on its own, with 1/6 and 1/8 bursts gradually added into the mix, \[Double BPM\] plays like a full-on fever dream, challenging players to dance with their fingers on the keyboard.
+While the Oni difficulty is a great representation of the song on its own, with 1/6 and 1/8 bursts gradually added into the mix, the Double BPM difficulty plays like a full-on fever dream, challenging players to dance with their fingers on the keyboard.

 If you are looking to dance the night away on your keys tonight, be sure to check this map out.
 And if you find it fun, why not cast your "Yes" vote here?